 An example of a minimal processing run would be 50 W4 frames with no masks or uncertainties.
 The total input-image memory for this case is 51.6 MB.
 An example of a typical expected case would be 100 W1 frames including science, uncertainty, and mask images.
 The total input-image memory for this case is 1.24 GB.

-A loop over all frames is executed, and in this loop, the following processing is performed on each frame:
+A nested loop over all frames and partitions is executed, and in this loop, the following processing is performed on each partition (which is the whole frame if Ng = 1).